mambawodoventor/Dead-Rails/README.md

 ---

-## 🧩 What is Dead Rails?
+## 🧩 What is Dead Rails Cheat?

-**Dead Rails** is an advanced cheat tool developed for **Dead Rails**.
+**Dead Rails Cheat** is an advanced cheat tool developed for **Dead Rails**.
 It allows automation, visual enhancements, and movement improvements, all while trying to stay undetected by anti-cheat systems.

 🧠 *“Navigate the rails, dominate the tracks — with Dead Rails, victory is at your fingertips.”*